Home / Destinations / Spitzkoppe

 If you wish to hike up any of the peaks, you will be required to have a rather high level of climbing expertise.
 Whilst the normal route to the summit is not incredibly difficult in present technical terms, it once was near to impossible to reach the top due to its isolation and harsh conditions in which it is set.

-The first documented trip to the peak’s summit was made by a climbing team from Cape Town – an expedition led by S. Le Roux.
+A climbing team made the first documented trip to the peak’s summit from Cape Town – an expedition led by S. Le Roux.
 The next group to defeat the peak pioneered a route up the northern extremes of the peak, after having failed on the southwest ridge.
 They found entry to the gully now referred to as the ‘scramble’, but ran out of time to attempt the last faces.
 They tried again four days later, but eventually gave up.
 Some of the earliest climbers could not scale the astonishingly smooth granite outcrop of around three metres high, and resorted to carving steps into the rock with a hammer and chisel.

 Several months following that attempt, Hans and Else Wong, as well as Jannie de Villiers Graaff, reached the top of the peak on a November afternoon in 1946.
 For the following quarter of a century, the mountain kept its reputation as a 3 day hiking struggle.